 Children’s dental care in the UK

 In the UK, dental care is free for children up to the age of 18, and for those in full-time education up to the age of 19.
-Again, there is no need to register with a dentist in the same way as you do with a GP.
-This is because patients are not bound to a catchment area.
+Children also do not need to register before visiting a dentist.

 The NHS advises parents to take children to the dentist as soon as their first milk teeth appear and to arrange check-ups for them at regular intervals as advised by the dentist, or at least once a year.